 Adding fruit to traditionally produced Lambic is a significantly more recent development in brewing history, and likely began as a cottage industry.
-In fact, the first explicit mention we find of a cherry addition lies in the 1878 manuscript of tenant farmer Josse De Pauw from Schepdaal, Belgium.
-He writes: “Take good clear lambic, two years old, at least good tasting, twenty kilograms of good ripe cherries per one hundred litres of lambic.
-Press the cherries and add the stones (pits).
-Leave to rest, draw off until December and leave to rest for twenty to thirty days, then bottle, stopper, and lay down.”
+In fact, the first explicit mention we find of a cherry addition lies in the 1878 manuscript of a tenant farmer named Josse De Pauw from Schepdaal, Belgium.
 The fact that this tradition blossomed around the village of Schaarbeek outside Brussels is no accident as the cherries of the same name were once abundant in the area.
 And while cherries were likely the first fruit to be combined with Lambic, they were certainly not the last.
 The resultant beers have traditionally been named simply for the fruit included.

 Oude Kriek is made with a blend of one, two and three-year-old Lambic and is aged with beautiful, ripe, juicy Van, Bing and Royal Anne Cherries from Idiot's Grace in Mosier.
-We lovingly removed each and every stem and added them to our established Lambic at a whopping 2lbs. per gallon.
+We lovingly removed each and every stem and added them to our established Lambic at a generous 3.5lbs. per gallon.
 The fruit and the Lambic were then left alone to mingle for more than ten months.
 They are now one.

 Deep ruby red topped with light pink foam.
 Aromas of ripe cherry, sweet fruit, and a woodsy nuttiness fill the nose.
 Bright flavors of cherry pie combined with juicy berries.
 Finishes dry, tangy, with a hint of Rose.